sib-swiss/termal/doc/manual.md

 # Future Work

-Features that will be added in the next release:
+Features planned for the next release:

-* custom colormaps
+* better handling of gaps in regexp searches
+* jumps to conserved regions
+* a color map for vision-impaired users

 Features that will be added later

+* exporting (part of) the alignment as SVG
 * arbitrary sequence as reference
 * showing only residues that differ from the consensus, or that are fully conserved (à la EMBOSS's `showalign -show`)
-* a color map for vision-impaired users

 Features under consideration